pollen-robotics/Reachy2Teleoperation/README.md

 ### 3. Take control!

+You are then in the teleoperation view, but can only use the head and the mobile base.
+1. Check the robot surroudings to make sure there is no obstacle or people around.
+2. Use the mobile base to get to a more appropriate location to start if needed.
+3. Finally press A to take control of the arms.
 You are now controlling Reachy!
 Press and hold A to return to the previous step.

 ![alt text](Docs/img/teleop.jpg)